Are You Prone to Mosquito Bites?

 - Have bacteria or cholesterol deposits on the skin’s surface.
 According to Dr. MacIntyre, naturally occurring chemicals and bacteria can be present on the skin’s surface—and this isn’t something that’s easy to change.
 “Cholesterol on your skin may not be an indication of an elevated cholesterol level.
 Some individuals simply have higher levels on their skin surface due to other metabolic processes,” Dr. MacIntyre explains.

 Preventing Mosquito Bites

 Genetics are the biggest determinant of one’s susceptibility to mosquito bites.
-Since we cannot readily change our genes, Dr. MacIntyre stresses the importance of preventing mosquito bites through the usage of mosquito-repellants with DEET.
+Since we cannot readily change our genes, Dr. MacIntyre stresses the importance of preventing bites through the usage of mosquito-repellants with DEET.

 “As the Zika virus is carried by mosquitoes that generally bite during the daylight hours, individuals who are at particular risk, such as pregnant women, can try to limit their outdoor activity,” Dr. MacIntyre says.

 When going outdoors, wearing long sleeves and pants can be an effective deterrent to mosquito bites, she adds.